 MEASURE YOUR IMPACT & BUILD FOR THE FUTURE

-You’re building not just for this election, but also for future elections.
-The more you document your efforts, the more effective you’ll be for the next election cycle.
+You’re building not just for the current election, but also for future ones.
+The more you document your efforts and keep your momentum going, the more effective you’ll be for the next election cycle.

 Using actual voting data, NSLVE determines how many of your students are registered to vote and how many actually vote. – Learning your turnout rates helps you evaluate whether your campus election engagement efforts are working, so this is one of the keys to creating an effective engagement plan.

 - NSLVE provides voting rates by key demographic data, including field of academic study, as well as gender and race/ethnicity.
-See here for a sample report.
+Here are some representative reports.
 This information can inform outreach practices and be used to create partnerships with stakeholders across campus and within the local community.

 - NSLVE also breaks down students who vote in-person vs absentee, so you can and make strategic choices about mobilization efforts.
-For example, if your campus has a large number of students who vote absentee, consider resources that help ease the process such as Long Distance Voter.
+For example, if your campus has a large number of students who vote absentee, consider resources that help ease the process such as vote.org.

 - NSLVE protects student information by working with de-identified student data, fully protecting student privacy in line with FERPA.
 Student names are completely removed from voting records and assigned a random identity number.
 Check out their FAQ on privacy for more details.